ilteoood/flutter_i18n/README.md

 I18nPlural("clicked.times", 2, child: Text(""))
 ```

+If you need to listen the translation loading status, you can use:
+- ```FlutterI18n.retrieveLoadingStream``` method, that allows you to listen to every status change
+- ```FlutterI18n.retrieveLoadedStream``` method, that allows you to listen when the translation is loaded

 For more informations and details, read the [CHANGELOG.md](CHANGELOG.md).

-Known problems:

-- In iOS simulator, is always used the *en_US* locale: see [here](https://github.com/ilteoood/flutter_i18n/issues/58).

 ## Plugins